IMF seeks urgent clarification from Pakistan on 2,000MW power allocation for Bitcoin Mining

 The IMF has expressed concern over Pakistan supplying electricity to Bitcoin mining operations and AI data centers, especially as the country faces ongoing power shortages.

 According to a local news report, the International Monetary Fund (IMF) has requested that Pakistan promptly clarify its intentions regarding power allocation for Bitcoin mining, as the nation grapples with electricity shortages and financial challenges.
-A separate virtual meeting with Pakistan’s Finance Ministry is expected to be held by the IMF delegation to address the power distribution issue specifically.
+The IMF delegation is expected to hold a separate virtual meeting with Pakistan’s Finance Ministry to specifically address the power distribution issue.

-Pakistan revealed last week that 2,000 megawatts of electricity would be designated for running Bitcoin mining facilities and artificial intelligence (AI) data centers.
+Last week, Pakistan announced that it would allocate 2,000 megawatts of electricity to operate Bitcoin mining facilities and artificial intelligence (AI) data centers.

 Finance Ministry sources revealed that Pakistan did not involve the IMF in its decision to allocate power for Bitcoin mining.
 However, the local news report, citing individuals familiar with the matter, noted that the IMF has restated its requirement for countries receiving support under the Extended Fund Facility (EFF) to consult the organization on all policy adjustments.